 How Long Does Unopened Almond Bark Last?

-When stored in a dry place, Almond Barks can last more than a year after their best before date.
+When stored in a dry place, Almond Barks can last more than a year after their best before date without any concerns.
 You can check it on the package.
-In fact, you can use almond bark that is over two years old without issues.
 However, after two years, the Almond Bark may not harden right on the treat you’re coating.

 Does Opened Almond Bark Go Bad?

-Opening the Almond Barks can ruin the texture and give it an odd separated granular oiliness.
+Opening the Almond Bark can ruin the texture and give it an odd separated granular oiliness.
 Fortunately, when stored in an airtight container, they can last up to four months after opening them.

 You can also keep melted Almond Bark leftovers, just don’t allow them to harden in the bowl or pan.
 Instead, pour the portion immediately on parchment paper, and place it in the freezer to set.
 Then, store it in the airtight container, and you can use it again for dipping candy or making cakes.